sanderslab/magellanmapper/docs/install.md

 - Performs a Pip install of MagellanMapper and all dependencies

 ## Option 3: Install in another virtual environment or system-wide
+On Windows, the [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://visualstudio.microsoft.com/downloads/#microsoft-visual-c-redistributable-for-visual-studio-2019) (same package for all three years) is required.

 Whether in a virtual environment of your choice or none at all, MagellanMapper can be installed through Pip: